Whole Foods Logo

 Whole Foods LogoWhole Foods Logo PNG

-The Whole Foods logo shows that when entering the network stores, the buyer is immersed in the theme of ecology, clean, natural, and safe food.
+The Whole Foods logo signals that when entering its network of stores, the buyer is immersed in the theme of ecological, clean, natural, and safe food.
 The brand’s products undergo special control; therefore, they are ideal for preparing family meals.

 Whole Foods: Brand overview

 Whole Foods (or Whole Foods Market) is an American retail chain that sells environmentally friendly food products.
-Her assortment includes everything that belongs to the category of natural and organic products.
-It was formed by a group of individuals including Renee Hardy-Lawson, John Mackey, Craig Weller, and Mark Skiles.
-The year of its opening is 1980.
+Her assortment includes everything in the natural and organic products category.
+It was formed by a group of individuals, including Renee Hardy-Lawson, John Mackey, Craig Weller, and Mark Skiles.
+Its opening year is 1980.
 The head office is located in Austin, Texas.
 As of 2019, the branding system had 500 points in North America and 7 in the UK.
 All supermarkets are USDA Certified Organic.
 The brand is currently owned by Amazon, which bought it in 2017.

 Meaning and History